sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/cross-chain.md

 The communication layer is composed of a set of **Greenfield Relayers**:

-- Each validator should run a relayer.
-Each relayer possesses a BLS private key, with the address of the key stored on-chain as part of the validator's mandatory information.
+- Each validator should run two relayers.
+One is for crosschain communication with BSC, whereas the other is responsible for communication with opBNB.
+Both relayers possess the same BLS private key, and the corresponding address of the key stored on-chain as part of the validator's mandatory information.

-- The relayer watches all cross-chain events happen on BSC and the Greenfield blockchain independently.
-Once a sufficient number of blocks have been confirmed to reach finality, the relayer will sign a message using the BLS key to confirm the events.
+- The relayer watches all cross-chain events happen on BSC/opBNB and the Greenfield blockchain separately.
+Once a sufficient number of blocks have been confirmed to reach finality, the relayer will sign a message using the BLS key to confirm these events.
 This signed message is called the "vote".
   The relayer will then broadcast the vote through a p2p network to other relayers.

-- Once enough votes from the relayer are collected, the relayer will assemble a cross-chain package transaction and submit it to BSC or Greenfield network.
+- Once enough votes from the relayers operated by other validators are collected, the relayer will assemble a cross-chain package transaction and submit it to BSC/opBNB or Greenfield network.

 Here more details about the communication layer and economics will be explained.